cacaosteve/WalletCoreFFI/README.md

    # Install build tools as needed…
    # Build & install libwalletcore.so
-   COPY WalletCoreFFI /opt/WalletCoreFFI
+   COPY MoneroWalletCoreFFI /opt/MoneroWalletCoreFFI
-   RUN cd /opt/WalletCoreFFI/monero-oxide-output && \
+   RUN cd /opt/MoneroWalletCoreFFI/monero-oxide-output && \
        cargo build --release --target x86_64-unknown-linux-gnu && \
-       cd /opt/WalletCoreFFI && \
+       cd /opt/MoneroWalletCoreFFI && \
        PREFIX=/usr/local TARGET=x86_64-unknown-linux-gnu ./Scripts/install_linux.sh && \
        ldconfig

-   # Now build your Vapor app which depends on WalletCoreFFI…
+   # Now build your Vapor app which depends on MoneroWalletCoreFFI…
    ```

-After this, any Vapor app that adds `WalletCoreFFI` via SPM will compile and link automatically on Linux (no vendored `.so` inside the app repo is required).
+After this, any Vapor app that adds `MoneroWalletCoreFFI` via SPM will compile and link automatically on Linux (no vendored `.so` inside the app repo is required).

 ## Can Linux be “automatic” like mac?